james-see/fresh-mac/README.md

 - [PRIVOXY](http://www.privoxy.org/) (brew services start privoxy, config in /usr/local/etc/privoxy/, running at 127.0.0.1:8118)
 - [PYTHON 3 & PIP](https://www.python.org/)
 - lots of python libraries via requirements.txt
+### Security Stuff
-- DNSCRYPT for secure DNS lookups
+- DNSCRYPT for secure DNS lookups & works with Privoxy
 - WIPE profile image to default
 - SET MESSAGE ON login to call if found for reward
-- LOCK DOWN FIREWALL
+- LOCK DOWN FIREWALL (turn on stealth mode, etc.)
 - TURN ON FULL DISK ENCRYPTION
 - DUMP FULL DISK ENCRYPTION KEY OUT OF MEMORY ON SLEEP
+- Turn off auto-allowing signed apps from pooping/popping through firewall
+- Enforces hibernation
+- Turn off powernap BS (no, don't ping the internet assholes when my computer is asleep)
+- SET default browser to Chromium
+### Other Niceties in Core
 - [NERD-FONTS](https://github.com/ryanoasis/nerd-fonts)
 - BAT for cat (aliased)
 - EXA for ls (aliased)
-- JQ for pretty print json and sanity
+- JQ for pretty print json and sanity & sweet pipe moves
-- TREE for pretty dirs and files list views
+- TREE for pretty dirs and files list views for days
-- GOLANG
+- GOLANG - because it is better than Python in every way and not as difficult as Rust
 - RVM to manage ruby versions
-- SET default browser to Chromium
 - [mdcat](https://github.com/lunaryorn/mdcat) render markdown
-- parquet-tools to view parquet files
+- parquet-tools to view parquet files and other BS like that

 ## INCLUDED BATTERIES INCLUDED